aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/app-of-apps.md

 ![argocd-ui-apps.png](assets/argocd-ui-apps-unknown.png)

-We will deploy applications configurations for the applications in the next step.
+We will deploy application configurations for the applications in the next step.